 The DMG Coordinated Monostatic subfield is set to 1 indicate the capability of DMG coordinated Monostatic sensing as responder.

-The DMG bistatic RX subfield is set to 1 to indicate the capability to participate in DMG bistatic sensing as receiver.
+The DMG Bistatic RX subfield is set to 1 to indicate the capability to participate in DMG bistatic sensing as receiver.

-The DMG bistatic TX subfield is set to 1 to indicate the capability to participate in DMG bistatic sensing as transmitter.
+The DMG Bistatic TX subfield is set to 1 to indicate the capability to participate in DMG bistatic sensing as transmitter.

+DMG Coordinated Bistatic is set to 1 to indicate the capability to participate in DMG coordinated Bistatic sensing.

 The DMG Multi-static RX subfield is set to 1 indicate the capability to participate in DMG multi-static sensing as a responder.

-The Earth Coordinates subfield indicates that the STA is capable of sending azimuth and elevation in earth coordinate (azimuth 0 is north, elevation zero is horizon).
-If it is set to 0, azimuth and elevation are relative to an arbitrary STA coordinate system.

 The DMG Sensing Image Range-Doppler subfield is set to 1 to indicate the capability to report two-dimension Range-Doppler image as a responder.

-The DMG Sensing Image Range-Direction subfield is set to 1 to indicate the capability to report two-dimension Range-Direction image as a responder where direction is Transmit Beam index and Receive Beam Index.
+The DMG Sensing Image Range-Direction subfield is set to 1 to indicate the capability to report three-dimension Range-Direction image as a responder where direction is Transmit Beam index and Receive Beam Index.